 Shipping Address City, State, Zip, Country & County/Parish

 Don't forget to also determine which group beneficiaries should be in the group.
 For example, if you're pulling a group of companies, should their staff also be in the group?

 Group List Columns

-Once the group has been created, when viewing your group members remember that the columns on your group list are driven by the gear icon in the top right corner.
-To add these to a group member list, click the gear, and select the columns you'd like to display.
+Once the group has been created, remember that the columns on your group member list are driven by the gear icon in the top right corner.
+To add new columns to a group member list, click the gear and select the columns you'd like to display.

 There are several uses for groups in Novi and no limit to the number you can create, so keep your groups list organized by utilizing Group Categories.